Blog Post

 On the shallow associated banks of the ditches, he finds lots of what he calls ‘yellow marl’ – “there was a quantity of the yellowish marl within the ditch and about the site of the palisade” (Cleal et al., 1995, p.278) – Marl was originally an old term loosely applied to a variety of materials, most of which occur as loose, earthy deposits consisting chiefly of an intimate mixture of clay and calcium carbonate, formed under freshwater conditions; specifically an earthy substance containing 35–65% clay and 65–35% carbonate.
 (Pettijohn, F. J. (1957). p.410)

-As this marl had fragments of Blue and Sarsen stones within it – this clearly shows that ‘freshwater’ was in the moat and present at the time of construction.
+As this marl contained fragments of Blue and Sarsen stones, this clearly shows that ‘freshwater’ was in the moat and present at the time of construction.

 If you look at the remains of the Stonehenge moat today, it appears very shallow and uneven, but when excavated, it looks very different.
 It is, in fact, a series of ‘individual pits’, which, in places, are connected by shallow walls.